19 June 2011

 "Gabe, you never should have offered them the liquor."

-"Tonya, I'll do me best," I said, thinking to avoid an all-out war with me own wife.
+"Tonya, I'll do me best," I said, trying to avoid an all-out war with the wife.

 I hung up and sighed.
-I took a last swig of me now cold coffee and then went back in.
-Weasil was passed out cold, his head on the table, his chin propping his face up, his arms hanging straight down and the rest of him leaning forward to put all his weight on his neck and chin.
-Somehow I thought that looked painful, but he wasn't feeling a thing.
-Rabby was stretched back in his chair, head thrown back, mouth wide open snoring, his arms were straight down too, with legs stretched out straight.
+I took a last swig of cold coffee and then went back in.
+Weasil was passed out cold, his head on the table, his chin propping his face up, his arms hanging straight down, and the rest of him leaning forward to put all his weight on his neck and chin.
+Somehow, I thought that looked painful, but he wasn't feeling a thing.
+Rabby was stretched back in his chair, head thrown back, mouth wide open, snoring, his arms straight down, with legs stretched out straight.
 Oi!
 What to do?
-I stood there for a minute and then started cleaning up the mess thinking the noise would wake them.
+I stood there for a minute and started cleaning up the mess, thinking the noise would wake them.
 No, no such luck.
-I started to brew a fresh pot of joe in the hopes that once they awoke, I'd ply them with fresh coffee and sober them up.
+I began to brew a fresh pot of joe in the hopes that once they awoke, I'd ply them with fresh coffee and sober them up.

-I sat down and waited, and waited, and sighed, and waited.
+I sat down, waited, and sighed, and waited.
 Weas was the first to open his eyes and blink.

 "Ya might want to get your chin off the table before your neck gets really stiff," I suggested.